nicholas512/GS_doc/docs/source/Examples.rst

 Create directory structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can skip this step if you're using the example directory provided in the GLOBSIM.
+You can skip this step if you're using the example directory provided in the GLOBSIM package.

 Create the following directory structure::